thewca/worldcubeassociation.org/docs/STYLE_GUIDE.md

   If you can't name the case, the guard is hiding a bug — or it's dead code.
 - If you branch on format ("if it parses as JSON do X, else treat it as CSV"), validate the else branch too and return a real error when it's neither.
+- A `rescue` inside a method body is rejected.
+In a controller, catch the exception at the top with `rescue_from` (`rescue_from JSON::Schema::ValidationError`) — the happy path stays readable and every action gets the same handling.
 - Don't swallow failed writes.
 See [3.4](#34-bang-methods-and-failed-writes).

 ### 1.7 Reuse existing code before writing new code